-The Agency is an enrolled agent authorised by the MFSA in accordance with the Insurance Intermediaries Act (Cap 487).
-Its agency representation focuses on health insurance products as its mainstream product line and is an insurance agent for AXA PPP healthcare Limited.
+The Agency is an enrolled agent authorised by the MFSA in accordance with the Insurance Distribution Act (Cap 487).
+Its agency representation focuses on health insurance products as its mainstream product line and operated in 2018 as an insurance agent for AXA PPP healthcare Limited.
+In December 2019 it also obtained permission from the MFSA to act as an insurance agent for Atlas Insurance PCC Limited.

-The Agency's net asset value totaled $\leq 1,059,561$ as on 31 December 2017 (31 December 2016 - $\leq 1,341,733$ ), which result is in excess over regulated financial resources requirements under the Insurance Intermediaries Act.
+The Agency's net asset value totaled $\leq 1,077,440$ as on 31 December 2018 (31 December 2017 - $\leq 1,059,561$ ), which result is in excess over regulated financial resources requirements under the Insurance Distribution Act (Cap 487).